HarrisonWAffel/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

     + As a reference, the Rancher gMSA Plugin DLL expects a `PluginInput` format of `<ACCOUNT_PROVIDER_NAMESPACE>:<SECRET>`, where `ACCOUNT_PROVIDER_NAMESPACE` is a namespace containing an Account Provider deployment.
   + Ensure that the GMSACredentialSpec object specifies the GUID and SID of the _domain_ and **not** the GMSA account.
   + Ensure that a `ClusterRole` or `Role` that provides the `use` verb on the `GMSACredentialSpec` resource has been created.

+> *Tip*
+>
+> This solution requires that three individual charts are installed.
+While these charts can technically be installed in any order, some charts (such as the gMSA Webhook) rely on resources created within the namespace of other charts (i.e. the account provider).
+To make installation as easy as possible, charts should be installed in the following order
+>
+> 1. Account Provider
+> 2. gMSA Webhook
+> 3. CCG Plugin Installer

 # Test Cluster configuration